dariopellegrini/StorageDone-iOS/README.md

 ## Advanced queries
 Using advanced queries lets to specify filtering expression, orderings logic and priority and limit and skip values.
+All of these parameters are optional.
+The only limitation is that skip is ignored if limit parameter is not present.
 ```swift

 try database.get {